 Fundamental and advanced concepts of Computer Aided Design (CAD) and Mechanical Computer Aided Engineering (MCAE) with emphasis on design applications.
 Includes parts and assembly creation, drawing layout, geometric dimensioning, tolerancing, design definition, software prototypes, design visualization, animation and interfacing to analysis codes.
 Prerequisite: Junior standing in engineering or permission of instructor.
+(Course fees apply.)

-ENGR 390 - ENGINEERING IN A GLOBAL CONTEXT (4)
+ENGR 390 - ENGINEERING IN A GLOBAL CONTEXT (OR GBUS 390) (4)

-Study of the practice of engineering in a global context.
-Students will complete a design project constrained by local conditions in a chosen geographic region.
+Practice of engineering in a global context.
+Student will complete a design project constrained by local conditions in a chosen geographic region.
 Considerations may include language and social context; material selection and manufacturing processes; supply chains, labor force, and infrastructure.
+Engineering students will be responsible for engineering design, business students for business analysis.
 Prerequisites: Completion of one course in the Culture and Business Global Humanitarian Engineering Emphasis requirement and general studies natural science coursework.